 They re-joined academia in Berlin at Humboldt University in 1840.
 Wilhelm passed in 1859 and Jacob in 1863 and the city proved their eternal resting place in Alter St-Matthäus-Kirchof.
 The brother's legacy lives on and fans of their work regularly visit their graves.

 Where are the Brothers Grimm Buried?

-Hidden away in a sleepy section of Schöneberg, among the ancient family plots and towering angel statues, lies the graves of the Grimms.
-After the grandiosity of less well-known residents, its surprising that the brothers's plot is fairly understated.
-Four simple stones mark the site of the brothers and two of Wilhelm's sons (I have no idea why Rudolf and Herman received this honor over their brother and sister).
+Hidden away in a sleepy section of Schöneberg among the ancient family plots and towering angel statues, lies the graves of the Grimms.
+After the grandiosity of less well-known residents, it's surprising that the brother's plot is fairly understated.
+Four simple stones mark the site of the brothers and two of Wilhelm's sons, but you will see flowers and cards continually marking the grave.

-If all this walking amongst the dead leaves you thirsty, there is a small cemetery café.
+If all this walking amongt the dead leaves you thirsty, there is a small cemetery café.